 |

+Bihua Chen (2026) Perceptual reconstruction of reduced speech in non-native listening.
+Department of Second Language Studies & Cognitive Science Program, Indiana University.
+Defense Date: April 17, 2026.
+Keiji Iwamoto (2026).
+The perceptual weighting of ‘redundant’ acoustic cues by second language learners and their role for phonological learning.
+Department of Second Language Studies, Indiana University.
+Defense Date: April 3, 2026.
 Small steps, consistently, and even if they "feel" invisible, are the best way forward.
 They're working all right, and we need to trust them.
 Happy New Year everyone!
 And for this year, "keep calm and carry on" :-)

 Very best wishes to all for a rich, healthy and successful year!
 Happy Holidays and warm festive wishes from us all at the lab!
 Here's to a peaceful and healthy New Year 2026.
 2026 will have many smaller and bigger changes and adventures in store for us.
 Let's see where this year will take us!